Perham-Student/SchoolProjects/movie_list_app/movie_project/flutter_movie_app/README.md

 ---

+### Potential future improvements:
+* Adding a drop-down menu to categorize movies by genre.
+* Improving the UI with a focus on user-friendliness and a visually pleasing design.
+* Implementing a search bar to have an easier time finding specific movies.

+---

 ### Features:
 * Paginated Movie List: Fetches and displays movies from the TMDB API as a scrollable list.
 * Expandable Movie Details: Tap the expand icon of a movie to toggle and view its synopsis.
 * Modular Code Design: Separates API logic, state management, and UI into reusable components, maing the code more future-proof.
 * First Flutter Project: This project was my first hands-on learning experience for Flutter, Dart and API integration.

----

-### Notes:
-* The first main file (before refraction) was kept to track the progress and learning steps.
-* There is extensive commentary in the code, as this project focused heavily on learning and understanding concepts.
-* Unfortunately, this repository is missing the Git commit history.

----

-### Future potential improvements:
-* Adding a drop-down menu to categorize movies by genre.
-* Improving the UI with a focus on user-friendliness and a visually pleasing design.
-* Implementing a search bar to have an easier time finding specific movies.